ploomber/ploomber/doc/user-guide/faq/parameterize.rst

 JupterLab 3.0+
 --------------
+If you are using JupterLab version 3 or above, select the cell to parameterize.
+Then in the right sidebar, click to open the property inspector (double gear icon).
+Hit the "Add Tag" button, type in the word ``parameters``, and press "Enter".

-For more information on parameterizing notebooks, please refer to the papermill docs: `parameterize <https://papermill.readthedocs.io/en/stable/usage-parameterize.html>`_
+For more information on parameterizing notebooks in older verions, please refer to the papermill docs: `parameterize <https://papermill.readthedocs.io/en/stable/usage-parameterize.html>`_